averbraeck/djutils/docs/djutils-eval/eval.md

 ```java
 new Eval().evaluate("sin(1)");
 ```
 will yield a double value of approximately 0.84147098 (angles are in Radians).
-A zero-argument function is followed by an empty pair of parentheses, unlike a variable which is not followed by an opening parenthesis.
+A zero-argument function is followed by an empty pair of parentheses.
+This distinguishes it from a variable which is not followed by an opening parenthesis.

 The 2-parameter atan2 function is also available.